Green New Deal – REI works with the United Nations

 Green Jobs | Green Economy | Green New Deal

-To support green jobs, a green economy and the Green New Deal the EEC has created a Skills Alliance, to provide their internationally recognised Certificate to training course participants to help them enter the green job market.
+To support green jobs, a green economy and the Green New Deal the REI has created a Skills Alliance, to provide their internationally recognised Certificate to training course participants to help them enter the green job market.

 The Galileo Master Certificate (GMC) is awarded to successful participants of short professional training courses, on a wide range of topics related to the Renewable Energy, Engineering, Management and Finance sectors.